AdobeDocs/experience-manager-core-components.en/help/components/language-navigation.md

 ## Design Dialog {#design-dialog}

-The edit dialog allows the definition of the global site navigation root as well as how deep into the structure the navigation should go.
+The design dialog allows the definition of the global site navigation root as well as how deep into the structure the navigation should go.

 Typically these configurations only need to be done at the page template level.
 However, they can be changed on the page level via the [edit dialog](#edit-dialog).